 Budget and Facilities.
-This committee awards and distributes designated funds collected through student registration fees, allocated to the General Improvement Fee and Technology Fee – Regular.
-In addition, this committee receives input from administration, staff, faculty, students and interested persons concerning college budget issues, and facility projects including plans for or problems with proposed and/or existing campus buildings, parking, and landscaping.
+This committee is the conduit between the Faculty Senate and administration on all matters related to budget and facilities at Great Basin College.
+The committee provides guidance concerning college budget issues, and facility projects including plans for or problems with proposed and/or existing campus buildings, parking, and landscaping.
+In addition, the committee awards and distributes designated funds collected through student registration fees, allocated to the General Improvement Fee and Technology Fee – Regular.
 The Vice President for Business Affairs shall be an ex-officio member of this committee.

 Budget and Facilities Committee Equipment Submission Policies and Procedures